-While many varied regulatory and volunteer programs exist to enforce environmental protection, the primary programs and regulations addressed by this plan are the Chesapeake Bay TMDL and the National Pollutant Discharge Elimination System (NPDES) permit.
+While many varied regulatory and volunteer programs exist to enforce environmental protection, the primary programs and regulations addressed by this plan are the Delaware local TMDLs, Chesapeake Bay TMDL, and the National Pollutant Discharge Elimination System (NPDES) permit.
+Under the Federal Clean Water Act (CWA), the state of Delaware is required to assess and report on the quality of waters throughout the state.
+Where Delaware's water quality standards are not fully met, Section 303(d)

+requires the state to list these water bodies as impaired waters.
+States are then required to develop a TMDL for pollutants of concern for the listed impaired waters.
+Delaware's TMDLs will be referred to as local TMDLs in this Watershed Management Plan.
 The Chesapeake Bay Total Maximum Daily Loads for Nitrogen, Phosphorus, and Sediment (USEPA, 2010a), is a result of requirements under the Clean Water Act to meet water quality standards and executive order 13508 sign by President Barack Obama in 2009 that put a renewed emphasis and focus on the Chesapeake Bay.

 As a result of the renewed effort, and to ensure that progress is achieved, an accountability framework was implemented with actions that the EPA could take if Bay states did not show satisfactory progress.
 The first two elements of the framework included the development of Watershed Implementation Plans and two-year milestones that would identify specific targets and schedules.
-A third element linked the

-Bay TMDL to the NPDES program by calling for inclusion of meeting wasteload allocations within the NPDES permit.
+A third element linked the Bay TMDL to the NPDES program by calling for inclusion of meeting wasteload allocations within the NPDES permit.